zhangmo123456/GSC/README.md

 (7) loss_acc_steps.csv (output): global stepwise long loss value calculated using the ARIO module

-test data initialize：region number is 4 and sector number is 3.
+Test data initialize：region number is 4 and sector number is 3.